en

 • Operational processes: log decisions on alerts, validate suggestions of amounts to pay or orders to place, etc.

-• Make tactical corrections on source data, to ensure correctness of an analytics project.
+• Make tactical corrections on source data to ensure the correctness of an analytics project.

 Features